MrFuzz37/AI-System/README.md

 # AI-System
-This repo contains the Finite State Machine used to build the AI in my first year of study for a game called Jackpot Dungeon
+This repo contains the Finite State Machine used to build the AI for Jackpot Dungeon as a production piece for the first year of my studies.